LuukvandenBent/DeepLearningGroup9/README.md

 ![Losses losses](figures/losses_losses.png?raw=true)

-* Figure 6: Different loss curves for different loss functions.*
+*Figure 6: Different loss curves for different loss functions.*

-In the tabel below we asses the performance of the different loss functions based on the metrics PSNR and SSIM.
+In tabel 1 we asses the performance of the different loss functions based on the metrics PSNR and SSIM.

 <img src="figures/Metrics_loss.png" alt="Metrics losses" width="600"/>

-Table X: Resulting network outputs based on the loss functions used
+*Tabel 1: Resulting metrics based on the loss functions used*

 To test the network weights on a set of images, the provided script demo.py can be used.
 Simply add the test input images to the Demo_imgs folder, along with the weights for the network.
 Subsequently running demo.py then outputs the generated .jpg files, which can be seen in table X. Do note that the weights file should be called weights for the python file to run correctly.